 - Dantes Inferno: An Animated Epic: God's willingness to give all those around Him free will is what led to Lucifer's fall from heaven and gave him ever-increasing power in hell as most souls on earth damn themselves to everlasting suffering rather than ascend to Heaven.

 Virgil: God allowed free will, even for His angels.
 It was Lucifer who devised such torment.

-Very many despots of the Utopia Justifies the Means utopian variety have put this trope into operation, often on a grand and horrible scale.
-Stalin, Pol Pot, Chairman Mao, and the leaders of The French Revolution spring readily to mind, but they are really just the tip of the iceberg.
+- Many despots of the Utopia Justifies the Means utopian variety have put some of this trope into operation, whether or not they believe it is a different matter.
+Stalin, Pol Pot, Chairman Mao, and the more extremist participants of The French Revolution come to mind, but they are really just the tip of the iceberg.

-One could argue Hitler is the greatest example of all.
+- Even Hitler could be seen as having shades of it.
 Through introducing the Fuhrerprinzip (leader-principle) he demanded absolute, unquestioning obedience from those below him - morality be damned (in turn, his lieutenants demanded the same from those directly below them and so on).
 He, as the head of state, effectively became the personification of the nation's will, the incarnation of the highest law, and answerable only to Germany and God.
 All this was seen/presented as absolutely necessary for the survival of the German people.

 - Psychologist Nicholas Humphrey who, in a lecture entitled "What Shall We Tell The Children" to Amnesty unironically shows what exactly is wrong with this concept, first by applying Moral Myopia:

 Freedom of speech is too precious a freedom to be meddled with.....
 And since I am sure of this in general, and since I'd expect most of you to be so too, I shall probably shock you when I say it is the purpose of my lecture tonight to argue in one particular area just the opposite.
 To argue, in short, in favour of censorship against freedom of expression